charleslywang/EasyReporter/README.md

 ### Step 1: Data Processing
 - Upload TIFF files, a ZIP archive, or import from a local folder.
-- The files are copied into the current project’s `01.Data/`, then Cellpose performs segmentation and fluorescence quantification.
+- Files are copied into the current project's `Data/`, then Cellpose performs segmentation (output to `Cellpose_output/Cell_Counts/`) and fluorescence quantification (output to `Cellpose_output/Fluorescence_Intensity/`).
+- Input images should come in matched pairs, e.g. `sample_EGFP-1.tif` + `sample_mcherry-1.tif`.
+The default matching distance threshold is 15 pixels.

 ### Step 2: Chart Generation
-- Choose from multiple visualization types, configure grouping/metrics/colors, and preview the charts in real time.
+- Choose from multiple visualization types, configure colors/sizes/metrics, and generate charts in real time.
+- Charts are written under `Chart/`; correlation heatmaps and scatter plots go to `correlation/` and `correlation_scatter/` respectively.

 ### Step 3: Download Outputs
-- Download the generated charts, raw tables, and export artifacts in a single click for reporting and archiving.
+- Preview the generated charts and download them as ZIP archives, along with raw tables and export artifacts.

 ### Step 4: AI Insights
-- Enter an API key (or rely on the bundled encrypted default) to request AI-generated summaries, trend analysis, and recommendations.
+- Select an OpenAI-compatible provider (OpenAI / Kimi / DeepSeek) and a model, then generate a structured AI report.
+- DeepSeek is pre-configured with a bundled encrypted key by default; you can switch providers and enter your own API key.
+- Vision-capable models (e.g. `gpt-4o`, `deepseek-vl-7b-chat`) attach chart images for multimodal per-chart interpretation.
+- Reports can be downloaded as HTML or A4 PDF.

 ---

 ## 6. Language Toggle

 - Use the language switcher in the top-right corner of the interface to toggle between English and Chinese.
+- All UI text, including the sidebar and status messages, switches accordingly.
+Text inside generated charts always stays in English to avoid font issues.

 ---